Dimmanzo/culinary-academy/README.md

 - __Home page__

   - Home page design: includes a logo, background and chefs image of Culinary Academy.
-In the middle of the website you'll find a box with all information about the school.
+In the middle of the website is located a box with all information about the school.
-  - This page introduces the user to website theme: Cooking school.
+  - This page introduces the user to website.

 ![Home page](https://github.com/Dimmanzo/culinary-academy/blob/main/media/home-page.png)